mlcommons/ck/cm-mlops/challenge/optimize-mlperf-inference-v3.1-2023/README.md

-Open-source [MLPerf inference benchmarks](https://arxiv.org/abs/1911.02549) were developed by a [consortium of 50+ companies and universities (MLCommons)](https://mlcommons.org) to enable trustable and reproducible comparison of popular AI tasks and models across diverse software/hardware stacks from different vendors.
+Open-source [MLPerf inference benchmarks](https://arxiv.org/abs/1911.02549) were developed by a [consortium of 50+ companies and universities (MLCommons)](https://mlcommons.org) to enable trustable and reproducible comparison of AI/ML systems in terms of latency, throughput, power consumption, accuracy and other metrics across diverse software/hardware stacks from different vendors.

 However, running MLPerf inference benchmarks and submitting results [turned out to be a challenge](https://doi.org/10.5281/zenodo.8144274)